jack-champagne/jackchampagne.com/content/blog.md

 \end{aligned}
 \\]

-Now we are getting closer to a more direct way to computing fibonnaci directly.
+Now we are getting closer to a more direct way to computing fibonnaci.
 Unfortunately, taking higher and higher powers of a matrix is computationally the same problem as computing fibonnaci directly, the trick to approach finding higher powers of this matrix is what the **diagonalization** will give us.
 Diagonalization leverages special attributes of matrices called eigenvalues and eigenvectors so that we can simplify this problem (and problems like it).
-If interested, read more [here on wikipedia](https://en.wikipedia.org/wiki/Diagonalizable_matrix).
-Here is how we will split up our matrix \\(\\mathbf{A} \\):
+If interested, read more [here on wikipedia](https://en.wikipedia.org/wiki/Diagonalizable_matrix).[^3] Here is how we will split up our matrix \\(\\mathbf{A} \\):

 \\[\\mathbf{A} = \\mathbf{S} \\mathbf{\Lambda} \\mathbf{S}^{-1} \\]